 VA Streamline Refinance Helps Reduce Rising Closing Costs

 Whether you are buying a home or refinancing your existing mortgage, closing costs can add up.
-Depending on your specific program, the size of your loan, and the state you live in, sometimes closing costs can add thousands of dollars onto the principal.
+Depending on your specific program, the size of your current loan, and the state you live in, sometimes closing costs can add thousands of dollars to the principal.

 VA Loan Closing Cost Savings

 First, a bit about closing costs in general.
 Typically, for a home refinance, closing costs can include credit fees, an appraisal, paying points, escrow and title fees, lender fees (for handling your loan), and insurance and taxes.
 As a result of more government regulation, costs have risen as lenders comply with new rules, according to experts quoted in the Bankrate study.
 Extra costs are passed on to borrowers.